Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Deep Neural Networks Used in Document Analysis

 Each layer of the Encoder or the Decoder is composed of two consecutively placed sublayers: a \textit{self-attention} sublayer and a succeeding small MLP.
 The self-attention mechanism enables the layer to process its input sequence in parallel, while the following fully connected layers transform the output of the self-attention process.
 However, a self-attention sublayer is itself composed of $M$ parallel, independent self-attention heads.
-Each one uses a linearly transformed version of each input vector as a query and a linearly transformed version of the overall input sequence as a key sequence.
-Within a head, a common key sequence representation is utilized for all queries.
-The transformations are performed by multiplying each input vector with suitable weight matrices, separately learnt per self-attention head as model parameters.
+Each head receives a linearly transformed version of each input vector as a query and two linearly transformed versions of the overall input sequence as a key and as a value sequence.
+Within a head, a common key/value sequence representation is utilized for all queries.
+The transformations are performed by multiplying each input vector with suitable weight matrices, separately learned per self-attention head, as model parameters.
+Thus, although all heads of one layer separately receive the same input sequence as a list of queries, of keys and of values, this sequence is differently transformed per head before being fed to them.
 The output of each self-attention head is one new vector representation per input token, which inherently incorporates appropriate context information from the entire sequence.
-The outputs of all heads are concatenated and subsequently linearly transformed, using an additional learnt weights matrix, before being fed to the succeeding MLP.
+The outputs of all heads are concatenated and subsequently linearly transformed, using an additional learned weights matrix, before being fed to the succeeding MLP.

+The Decoder has a structure similar to the Encoder, but includes an additional, regular attention mechanism within each of its layers, for also attending to the Encoder's final outputs.
+However, the use of both an Encoder and a Decoder is not strictly necessary in tasks that do not involve sequence-to-sequence mapping with input/output sequences of different lengths.
+The original Transformer's Encoder-Decoder architecture is depicted in Figure \ref{fig::TransformerVanilla}.